-Parents/carers must complete a Partnership with Parents/Carers Form, see appendix (8) before their child participates in sport.
-This ensures that sports volunteers/staff running an event or activity are
+Parents/carers must complete a Partnership with Parents/Carers Form, see appendix (7) before their child participates in sport.
+This ensures that sports volunteers/staff running an event or activity are made aware of any pre-existing medical conditions, or medicines being taken by participants or existing injuries and treatment required.

-- Have an accessible and well-resourced first aid kit and a working telephone at the venue. - Where possible, access to medical advice and/or assistance should be made available. - Only those with a current, recognised First Aid qualification should treat injuries. - Inform parents/carers as soon as possible of any injury and action taken. - A Concern Recording Form see appendix, (9) should be completed if a child sustains a significant injury and the details of any treatment given recorded.
+- Have an accessible and well-resourced first aid kit and a working telephone at the venue. - Where possible, access to medical advice and/or assistance should be made available. - Only those with a current, recognised First Aid qualification should treat injuries. - Inform parents/carers as soon as possible of any injury and action taken. - A Concern Recording Form see appendix, (8) should be completed if a child sustains a significant injury and the details of any treatment given recorded.
 Good sense or sport specific guidance should be used to determine which injuries are significant. - The circumstances of any accidents that occur should be recorded and reviewed to avoid it happening again.